Orotavia/deej_controller/README.md

 # deej_controller

-Custom controller for use with IcyRespawn's [deej](https://github.com/omriharel/deej) software.
+Custom controller for use with omriharel's [deej](https://github.com/omriharel/deej) software.
 Reads four rotary encoders with edge-driven interrupts to increment/decrement volume per channel.
 Volume data is sent over serial to the FT230X which appears as a serial port on the host PC.

 Known issues:
 * FT230X and MCP1700 both output 3.3V onto the same rail.
 Need to separate to prevent voltage mis-match and resultant backwards current flow.